 How to take the challenge:

-Write or film a kind and uplifting message to your followers on social media.
+Film a kind and uplifting message to your followers on social media.
 The video could be anything from what kindness means to you, a kind message to your followers, a memory of when someone was kind to you, anything that could inspire more kindness during this difficult time.
 There is no wrong way to be kind, make the challenge your own.

-Post it and tag @autismspeaks and three of your friends and nominate them to post kind messages of their own.
+Post it and tag @autismspeaks using #KindnessCounts and three of your friends and nominate them to post kind messages of their own.

 Watch the kindness and positivity that you sparked, spread!

 The goal of the #KindnessCounts challenge is to make our online and offline worlds kinder and more inclusive and to increase acceptance of autistic people and their families.
-Any acts of kindness, big or small, can make an impact in the lives of others.
+Any act of kindness, big or small, can make an impact in the lives of others.

 Kindness Social Media graphics

 - Join me and help create a kinder world for people with autism.
 Join the #KindnessCounts movement at autismspeaks.org/kindness

 - Be kind…it’s that simple. #KindnessCounts Learn more about the Autism Speaks kindness challenge at autismspeaks.org/kindness